Stay productive and engaged from anywhere

 6. Assessing your apps and integrations

-The average worker today will interact with a wide range of apps at work, logging on to one to request paid leave, then another to file an expense report and so on.
-It’s crucial that your time spent working remotely includes seamless access to the apps that you use the most.
+The average worker today will interact with a wide range of apps at work, logging on to one to request PTO and then another to file an expense report and so on.
+It’s crucial that your time spent working remotely includes seamless access to the apps you use the most.
 Even small companies will use about 40 applications in total, according to one survey, while medium to large enterprises may have anywhere from 200 to over 1,000.

-Other remote-friendly integrations to consider include Zoom video conferencing and using Slackbot or Workflow Builder integrations to engage with your teams.
-Slackbot comes with Slack and can be programmed with automatic prompts such as ‘What are you working on today?’ or, as we have on the marketing team here, a ‘Fri-yay’ celebration prompt to show peer and partner appreciation that pops up in our team channel every Friday.
-Buffer, a social media company, created a handy round-up of Slack apps that they use for remote work for their fully distributed staff.
+Other remote-friendly integrations to consider include Zoom video conferencing and using Slackbot or Workflow Builder integrations to engage your teams.
+Slackbot comes with Slack and can be programmed with automatic prompts such as, “What are you working on today?” or as we do on the Marketing team here, a “Fri-yay” celebration prompt that pops up in our team channel each Friday to show peer and partner appreciation.
+Buffer, a social media company, created a handy round-up of Slack apps they use for remote work for its fully distributed staff.

 Communication